Alluri Sitarama Raju

-Born into a Telugu family in present day Andhra Pradesh as Alluri Rama Raju, he prefixed the name "Sita" to his name in memory of a girl whom he loved during his youth and whose untimely demise at a young age left him heartbroken.
-He later took up sannyasa at the age of 18 and grew to become a charismatic leader of the downtrodden tribal people in the 20th century colonial India.
-As the leader of the Manyam rebellion or the Rampa Rebellion of 1922, Alluri Sitarama Raju led his forces against the British colonial rulers with an aim of expelling them from the Eastern Ghats region in the erstwhile Madras Presidency.
-During the rebellion he led numerous raids on the imperial police stations to acquire firearms for his under-equipped forces.
+Rama Raju sought to expel the British forces from the Eastern Ghats region in the erstwhile Madras Presidency.
+During the rebellion he led numerous raids on police stations of the imperial police to acquire firearms for his forces, which resulted in significant police casualties.
 After each raid, he would leave a written note in the station signed by him informing the police about the details of his plunder there, including details of the weaponry he acquired daring them to stop him if they could.
+In response to these raids and to quell the rebellion, the British colonial authorities undertook a two year long manhunt and spent over ₹4 million to capture Rama Raju.
+Eventually, in 1924, he was captured in Chintapalli forests, and was tied to a tree, and summarily executed by a firing squad at Koyyuru.
+A mausoleum housing his final remains was later built at Krishnadevipeta.

-Police stations in and around areas of Annavaram, Addateegala, Chintapalle, Dammanapalli, Krishna Devi Peta, Rampachodavaram, Rajavommangi, and Narsipatnam were all targeted by his forces, which resulted in significant police casualties.
-In response to these raids and to quell the rebellion, the British colonial authorities undertook a nearly two year long manhunt for Alluri Sitarama Raju that resulted in expenditures reaching over ₹4 million rupees.
-Eventually, in 1924, he was trapped at Koyyuru village in Chintapalle forests.
-There, he was captured, tied to a tree, and was summarily executed by a firing squad.
-A mausoleum with his final remains was built in the village of Krishnadevipeta in Andhra Pradesh.
+The Alluri Sitharama Raju district, and the Alluri Sitarama Raju International Airport in the Visakhapatnam Metropolitan Region are named after Rama Raju.